Can rabbits eat apples? Absolutely - apples can provide a sweet treat for your rabbits, but with some precautions.

 The simple answer is yes, rabbits can eat apples, but with a few precaution.

-Apples are safe and healthy treats for our furry friends, offering them additional nutrition alongside their usual high fibre hay, pellets, leafy greens and unlimited supply of water.
+Apples are a safe human food for rabbits and healthy treats for our furry friends, offering them additional nutrition alongside their usual high fibre hay, pellets, leafy greens and unlimited supply of water.

 However, it’s not as simple as handing over an entire apple to your pet.
 Here are some guidelines to follow: